Average Weather in December in Inverness Alabama, United States

 The chance that a given day will be muggy in Inverness is gradually decreasing during December, falling from 4% to 2% over the course of the month.

 For reference, on July 24, the muggiest day of the year, there are muggy conditions 96% of the time, while on January 23, the least muggy day of the year, there are muggy conditions 0% of the time.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Inverness is essentially constant during December, remaining around 2.3 miles per hour throughout.
+The average hourly wind speed in Inverness is essentially constant during December, remaining within 0.1 miles per hour of 4.3 miles per hour throughout.

 Average Wind Speed in December

 Definitions of the growing season vary throughout the world, but for the purposes of this report, we define it as the longest continuous period of non-freezing temperatures (≥ 32°F) in the year (the calendar year in the Northern Hemisphere, or from July 1 until June 30 in the Southern Hemisphere).